mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 not to provide HTTPS out of the box on your next web application written in Go.

 ## ACME for DNS Server
 Now, the idea was that this idea that originated in caddy could also be applied to DNS servers.

+As you saw earlier, there are two types of challenges involved in ACME.
+Caddy is using the HTTP-01 challenge to obtain it's own certificate.
+So what about a DNS server that uses the DNS-01 challenge?

 Especially when the DNS server is actually itself the authoritative DNS server for a domain, then it should be possible for this server to obtain a certificate for this domain.
 That's excatly what I did and the DNS server